-In this respect, the recent case law of the Federal Administrative Court highlights several shortcomings concerning medical care and measures of instruction taken by the authority of first instance on the medical aspects before issuing a decision on removal or transfer to another Dublin State.
+In this respect, case law of the Federal Administrative Court highlights several shortcomings concerning medical care and measures of instruction taken by the authority of first instance on the medical aspects before issuing a decision on removal or transfer to another Dublin State.
 The Federal Administrative Court particularly points out to the following points: decisions issued in the absence of a medical diagnosis, the difficulty for asylum-seekers in accessing a doctor, the transfers from one federal centre to another during the procedure which result in the interruption of medical follow-up or treatment, the lack of adequate translation during interviews with doctors or medical staff of the centres and finally the difficulty for legal representatives to obtain information or medical reports.

 From the perspective of organisations such as the Swiss Refugee Council, direct and effective communication between medical staff and legal representation is necessary to ensure adequate care and a complete establishment of the relevant facts, especially in the context of an accelerated procedure.

-In principle, the asylum seekers do not have to pay for the medical examination.
-Moreover, medical treatment – if necessary – will be paid by the basic health insurance every asylum seeker is provided with.
+In principle, asylum seekers do not have to pay for the medical examination.
+Moreover, medical treatment – if necessary – will be paid for by the basic health insurance every asylum seeker is provided with.
 However, medical examinations for the purpose of a detailed medical report to be used in the asylum procedure are rarely requested by the authorities.
 In the majority of federal centres the SEM has concluded partnerships with doctors or medical centres to which asylum seekers are redirected in case of need.
 In the eventuality that an asylum seeker consults a doctor who is not included in the SEM concept, the costs incurred are not covered by the basic health insurance.
 In light of the current breaches as reflected in the recent FAC’s case law as described above, there is in some cases a real difficulty in asserting health problems in time in the first instance procedure.

 Another problem is that, in a large number of cases, medical reports are taken into account mainly in order to assess whether the removal order is legal and reasonable, and are not adequately considered for the assessment of the person’s credibility.